-2.4 Existing agreements and rights
+2.42.5 Existing agreements and rights

 - (a) This Undertaking applies only to the negotiation of new Access Agreements and the negotiation of Access Rights in addition to those already the subject of an Access Agreement.
-Nothing in this Undertaking can require a party to an existing Access Agreement to vary a term or provision of that agreement. - (b) ARTC will reserve, at no charge, existing train paths used for non-coal traffic under agreements existing immediately before the Commencement Date.
+Subject to a negotiated Access Agreement being required to incorporate those clauses from the Indicative Access Holder Agreement identified as Tier 1 (mandatory) provisions for Coal in Schedule A:1 and Tier 1 (mandatory) Non-Coal provisions in Schedule A:2 (as applicable), Nnothing in this Undertaking can require a party to an existing Access Agreement to vary a term or provision of that agreement. - (b) ARTC will reserve, at no charge, existing train paths used for non-coal traffic under agreements existing immediately before the

+Commencement Date.
 ARTC will reserve the existing train paths for the purpose of making them available to Applicants who submit an Access Application for Non-Coal Access Rights, to be used for substantially the same purpose and in respect of the same end-market as the existing train paths, within 30 Business Days from the Commencement Date.
 To avoid doubt, an Applicant seeking access to a reserved train path under this section will be offered an Access Agreement in accordance with section 3.14(b) and will be able to negotiate the terms and conditions of that Access Agreement in accordance with section 3 of the Undertaking.

-2.5 Insurance
+2.52.6 Insurance